 Spending upwards of $350 on headphones isn’t an easy decision to make, and no one wants to feel the nauseating pang of buyer’s remorse.
 Today, we’re breaking down the matchup of the Shure AONIC 50 vs. the Sony WH-1000XM3 to see what headset is best for your needs.
 Whether you’re a frequent flyer or remote worker, noise cancelling headphones are sure to benefit you.

-Editor’s note: this Shure AONIC 50 vs. Sony WH-1000XM3 article was updated on July 31, 2020, to address a firmware update to the Shure headphones that improved mic quality.
+Editor’s note: this Shure AONIC 50 vs. Sony WH-1000XM3 article was updated on October 13, 2020, to address an FAQ about Prime Day deals and to include a microphone poll.

 Shure AONIC 50 vs Sony WH-1000XM3: Fit and hardware